praveek/launch.en/help/launch-reference/managing-resources/rules.md

 ## Rule Component Sequencing

-The Launch runtime environment's behavior depends on whether **[!UICONTROL Run rule components in sequence]** is on or off for your property.
+The Platform Launch runtime environment's behavior depends on whether **[!UICONTROL Run rule components in sequence]** is on or off for your property.

 ### Enabled

-If enabled, when an event is triggered at runtime, the rule's conditions and actions are added to a processing queue--based on the order you have defined--and processed one at a time on a FIFO basis.  [!DNL Launch] waits for the completion of the component before moving onto the next one.
+If enabled, when an event is triggered at runtime, the rule's conditions and actions are added to a processing queue--based on the order you have defined--and processed one at a time on a FIFO basis.  [!DNL Platform Launch] waits for the completion of the component before moving onto the next one.

 If a condition evaluates as false or reaches its defined timeout, that rule's subsequent conditions and actions are removed from the queue.